 In the United States today, copyright protection automatically covers all new copyrightable works.
-The moment the work is fixed in a tangible medium of expression, it is subject to copyright.
+The moment a copyrightable work is fixed in a tangible medium of expression (e.g., written on a piece of paper or on your hard drive), it is subject to copyright.

 In the past, authors had to comply with certain formalities in order to obtain copyright protection.
 These formalities included registering the work with the US Copyright Office and placing a copyright notice on the work.
 Copyright law no longer requires that authors comply with these formalities merely to obtain copyright protection.
 However, registering a work and putting a copyright notice on a work still come with legal benefits, so authors often do these things anyway.

 Under current US law, you do not have to provide a copyright notice on your work to receive copyright protection.
 However, if you are making your work publicly available, you may want to.